 Every real estate investment trust (REIT) or fund of such company, as defined in IRC §856, registered or doing business in Utah must file a Utah form TC-20MC.
 Doing business in Utah includes owning an interest in Utah real property.
 Attach a copy of your federal form 1120-REIT to your Utah TC-20MC.
-Other detail schedules should NOT be included.
-The Auditing Division of the Tax Commission may request these detail schedules at a later date.
+Do NOT include other detail schedules.
+The Tax Commission's Auditing Division may request these detail schedules at a later date.